Executive Search for the ideal CFO in China

 Read More

-Executive Search in Banking, Financial Services & Insurance in the United States
+Executive Search in Banking & Financial Services in the U.S.

-Overview of the Current Situation The United States’ financial services sector, encompassing banking, financial services, and insurance (BFSI), is navigating significant challenges in 2024.
+The United States’ financial services sector, encompassing banking, financial services, and insurance (BFSI), is navigating significant challenges in 2024.
 High interest rates, regulatory pressures, and persistent inflation are major concerns.
-A Deloitte report highlights that 60% of BFSI firms prioritize candidates with strong digital and
+A Deloitte report highlights that 60% of BFSI firms prioritize candidates with strong digital and technological skills due to the

 Read More